What Makes a Harry Potter Fan?

 What Harry Potter Means to Me

-Walking out of the exhibit, I realized something: Harry Potter has always been magical, not because of wands or spells, but because of the lessons it quietly stitched into our hearts.
+Walking out of the exhibit, I realized something important.
+Harry Potter has always been magical, not because of spells or creatures, but because of the lessons it quietly placed into our hearts.

 That, to me, is the real magic.